-Note: Prices as of January 21; Sources: BMI, Bloomberg
+Note: Prices as of April 27 2015. n/a = not applicable.
+Source: BMI, Bloomberg

 Demographic Forecast

 Demographic analysis is a key pillar of BMI's macroeconomic and industry forecasting model.
 Not only is the total population of a country a key variable in consumer demand, but an understanding of the demographic profile is essential to understanding issues ranging from future population trends to productivity growth and government spending requirements.